Next Steps for Lancaster

 If you do not receive the email or if you have any other residence queries, then please contact the Accommodation Office at firstname.lastname@example.org or telephone their hotline number: +44 (0)1524 594910.
 Please be sure to monitor your email account from mid June onwards and inform the Admissions Office and UCAS of any change in your email address between when you made your original application and when you enter the University.

 If you have a disability or medical condition and you need some additional support you now need to contact the Disability Service with a copy of your medical evidence, unless you have already done so.
-You also need to complete their Access and Support Survey to help them to prepare to support you.
+You also need to complete their Access and Support registration form to help them to prepare to support you.
 If you are in receipt of long term support from Social Services or the NHS (eg counselling services), you may need to make arrangements for this support to be transferred to where you will be studying.
 The Counselling and Mental Health team can liaise with relevant parties to assist a smooth transition.
 Please note that such transfers can take several months to arrange so it is important to start the process early.

 Once the Disability Service receives your medical evidence and survey information they will prepare your Inclusive Learning and Support Plan (ILSP).
 This will outline the issues related to your disability and the reasonable adjustments required to support your studies to enable support to be implemented across the University.
 You will be able to review this document before it is made available to the relevant members of staff involved in supporting you.
 Your ILSP will be sent to you a few weeks before the start of term.

 Arrivals will take place over the weekend of Saturday 29th and Sunday 30th September.
 Your arrival date will depend on the college to which you have been allocated.
 Information about this will be sent to you by your college later in the year.